 Offer additional benefits

 Do your restaurant benefits actually benefit your staff?
 Or are they just for the namesake?
-Closely study the work benefits your restaurant offers because they play a big role in attracting workers as well as in retaining them.
+Closely study the work benefits your restaurant offers because they play a big role in attracting workers, retaining them, and overcoming the restaurant staffing shortage.
 Offer flexible schedules, paid leaves, financial assistance in case of COVID19 infection, etc.

 Innovate perks and benefits to offer your existing as well as new employees.
 American fast casual restaurant chain Chipotle took things a step ahead and offered employees free degrees in culinary, hospitality, and agriculture.
 Apart from offering paychecks to quarantining staff members, & Pizza offered unique benefits like $5 Lyft rides to help employees avoid public transportation.